jawolf94/simple-wave-game/README.txt

+Note: This game is in alpha.
+User expereince optimizations and game play balances are largely unimplemented at this time.

 Game Concept:

 You are trapped in a nightmare filled with monsters.
 The only way to escape is to turn on the lights to escape the dream.